-One of the loveliest Chinese festivals, the Mid-Autumn Festival in Singapore is about celebration with the family, lantern processions and oh-so-sweet mooncakes.
+One of the loveliest Chinese festivals, the Mid-Autumn Festival in Singapore celebrates the end of the autumn harvest with family gatherings, lanterns and mooncakes.

 Marking the end of the autumn harvest, the Mid-Autumn Festival was traditionally a time to give thanks to the gods.

 It is also a time of year that the moon is at its brightest, which is why lunar legends have always been attached to the celebration.
-Notably, the story of Chang E, the wife of a merciless king who downed the elixir of immortality he had intended to drink, to save her people from his tyrannical rule.
+One of the most notable is the story of Chang Er, the wife of a merciless king who downed the elixir of immortality he had intended to drink, so as to save her people from his tyrannical rule.

-The tale goes that she ascended to the moon after that, and has been worshipped by the Chinese as a Moon Goddess ever since.
+The tale goes that she ascended to the moon upon her brave act, and has been worshipped by the Chinese as a Moon Goddess ever since.

 When dusk falls